 Rapid dynamic reconfiguration of the system serving PPDR may be required.
 This includes robust operation administration and maintenance (OAM) offering status and dynamic reconfiguration.
 System capability of over-the-air programmability of field units is extremely beneficial.

 Robust equipment (e.g. hardware, software, operational and maintenance aspects) are required for systems serving PPDR.
 Equipment that functions while the user is in motion is also required.
-Equipment may also require high audio output (high noise environment), unique accessories, such as special microphones, operation while wearing gloves, operation in hostile environments (heat, cold, dust, rain, water, shock, vibration, explosive environments, , etc.) and long battery life.
+Equipment may also require high audio output (high noise environment), unique accessories, such as special microphones, operation while wearing gloves, operation in hostile environments (heat, cold, dust, rain, water, shock, vibration, explosive and extreme electromagnetic environments, , etc.) and long battery life.

-PPDR users may require the system to have capability for fast call set-up, instant push-to-talk operations or one touch broadcasting/group call.
+PPDR users may require the system to have capability for fast call set-up and dialling, instant push-to-talk operations (internally or to different technologies) or one touch broadcasting/group call.
 Talk-around (direct mode, simplex), communications to aircraft and marine equipment, control of robotic devices, vehicular repeater (on-scene repeater, extend network to remote locations) may also be required.

+PPDR systems should include capability for rapid deployment, and for self-management.

 As the trend continues to move towards IP based solutions, PPDR systems may be required to be IP compatible or be able to interface with IP based solutions.